Nuclear Medicine - Hepatobiliary

 For most exams, you will receive an injection of the radiotracer.
 Or, you may swallow it or inhale it as a gas.

-Pediatric patients are given a smaller dose of radiotracer.
+Pediatric patients receive a smaller dose of radiotracer.

 When imaging begins, the camera or scanner will take a series of images.
 The camera may rotate around you or stay in one position.
 You may need to change positions in between images.
 While the camera is taking pictures, you will need to remain still for brief periods.
 In some cases, the camera may move very close to your body.
 This is necessary to obtain the best quality images.
 Tell the technologist if you have a fear of closed spaces before your exam begins.

-After the initial series of images is taken, you may be given a medication that causes your gallbladder to empty.
-Additional images will be taken as your gallbladder empties.
+After the technologist takes an initial series of images, they may give you a medication that causes your gallbladder to empty.
+As your gallbladder empties, the technologist will take more images.

-Hepatobiliary imaging is usually completed within one to four hours.
+Hepatobiliary imaging usually takes one to four hours.
 Occasionally, patients may need to return for additional imaging up to 24 hours later.

 If you have an intravenous (IV) line for the procedure, your technologist will usually remove it.
 The technologist will leave it in place if you are to have another procedure that same day that requires an IV line.